-- Use a ‘Distraction Free’ writing tool like one of these.
+- Use a ‘Distraction-Free’ writing tool like one of these.

 - Don’t be too hard on yourself.
 As I mentioned earlier, everyone has bad days.
 Anne Lamott wrote an entire book about the moments of despair, and the fleeting glimmers of good, in Bird By Bird (if you haven’t read yet, you should) that are part of being a writer.
 If you just can’t eke out even a sentence about your current project, describe your surroundings, write a scene from a work not yet started, or re-write the ending of your favorite TV show.
-Just WORK and reward yourself (ice cream!) afterwards.
+Just WORK and reward yourself (ice cream!) afterward.

 - Keep a log of your writing.
 Perhaps this is “business-y” but once you see your victories add up, sitting down to write will feel a lot more plausible.
-So jot down the date and your word count or number of pages and reflect on what you’ve accomplished once a week or month.
+So jot down the date and your word count or a number of pages and reflect on what you’ve accomplished once a week or month.